Jaane Pehchaane Se... Ye Ajnabbi

 Jaane Pehchaane Se...
-Ye Ajnabbi is an Indian television show that aired on Indian television channel Star One.
-The show premièred on Star One on 19 October 2009 and ended on 17 September 2010.
+Ye Ajnabbi is an Indian television show that premiered on Star One on 19 October 2009 and ended on 17 September 2010.

 Plot

 This story is about a girl named Ayesha.
 She lives happily with her elder sister Divya, brother-in-law Jay Vardhan Singh and nephew Nihaal.
 But her life takes a different turn when she loses her sister and brother-in-law in a car accident.
 Ayesha moves to Mumbai with Nihal.
 To make ends meet she starts working as a housekeeper at the luxurious Hotel Ramada where Veer Vardhan Singh is her boss.
 Veer is the younger brother of Jay, a fact of which both Ayesha and Veer are unaware.
 Veer is trying to locate Nihal, who is the future heir to the family business.
 Veer is smitten by Ayesha but doesn't realize she is Divya's sister.
 Later, he finds out Ayesha's real identity; they have a big fight over guardianship of Nihaal.
 Veer and his mother Kamini Vardhan Singh file a case against Ayesha and get Nihal's custody.
 Veer develops a soft corner and lets Ayesha stay with his family to take care of Nihal.
 Slowly, they start to fall for each other.
-Ayesha finds out that Jay and Divya's death wasn't an accident but a murder; she tries to locate their murderer.
+Ayesha finds out that Jay and Divya's death wasn't an accident but a case of murder; she tries to locate their murderer.
 Meanwhile the unknown murderer hires a hit man who apparently kills Ayesha by pushing her from a cliff.